Are The Incline Village General Improvement District’s (“IVGID’s”) “Central Services” Cost Transfers What They Tell Us They Are?

 As we’ve discussed elsewhere, according to staff the District’s “central services” transfers distribute “the cost of services (allegedly) provided by the General Fund to the District’s various enterprise funds, departments or divisions”1 from which those monetary transfers are to be made.
 But are they really?
 And if so, under what authority?

-NAC 354.8668(5)(b) And NAC 354.867: Although IVGID staff matter of factly tell us that the District has adopted a Central Services Cost Allocation Plan pursuant to NAC 354.8668 which “has been developed to equitably distribute general, overhead and administrative costs incurred by the District’s General Fund in the course of supporting…operations of the District’s (various) enterprise funds,”6 they fail to share the express NAC 354.8668(5)(b) and NAC 354.867 factors upon which those allocations are permitted to be made7.
-So let us “be the one(s)”8 to “pull back the veil of secrecy.”9
+NAC 354.8668(5)(b) And NAC 354.867: Although IVGID staff matter of factly tell us the District has adopted a Central Services Cost Allocation Plan pursuant to NAC 354.8668 which “equitably distribute(s) general, overhead and administrative costs incurred by the District’s General Fund in the course of supporting…operations of the District’s (various) enterprise funds,”6 they fail to share the express NAC 354.8668(5)(b) and NAC 354.867 factors upon which those distributions are permitted to be allocated7, and have in fact been allocated.
+So with your permission, let us “be the one(s)”8 to “pull back the veil of secrecy.”9

 As we’ve elsewhere represented, the General Fund expenses which can permissibly be incorporated into a NRS 354.613(1)(c) central services cost allocation plan5 must: